rosycode01/My-Portfolio/README.md

 Initialized with git init
 Regular commits with meaningful messages
-Pushed to GitHub for backup and sharing.
+I updated my Git history to use my GitHub noreply email for privacy, and successfully pushed everything to my GitHub repository for backup and sharing.